funkelab/ilpy/README.md

 ## Local development

-Clone the repo and install in editable mode.
+Clone the repo and install build-time dependencies.

-Note, `ilpy` links against SCIP, so you must have SCIP installed in your environment, in order to build:
+Note: ilpy uses dynamic runtime linking, so it's not necessary to have gurobi or scip installed at runtime, but if you want to build the backend extensions that support those solvers, you will need to have them installed at build time.

 ```bash
 git clone <your-fork>